Skip to main content

 What is ADSL broadband?

 ADSL is a service that is provided using existing BT phone lines.
-ADSL stands for ‘Asymmetric Digital Subscriber Line’ and it is the most popular type of connection that is widely used across the UK.
+ADSL stands for ‘Asymmetric Digital Subscriber Line’ and it is still commonly used across the UK.
 ADSL broadband works through a fixed-line access network, otherwise known as telephone lines in the street.
-These are made up of copper wires and exchange a series of digital messages which translates the information you receive.
+These are made up of copper wires and exchange a series of digital messages which translate the information you receive.
 These messages are split into either phone or internet signals using a microfilter, which is a small box that fits into the main BT socket in your home.

-ADSL is not as fast as fibre, but it is still a reliable choice.
-The speed you receive depends on your distance from the telephone exchange, so those who live closer will likely get a faster connection.
+ADSL is not as fast as fibre and the speed you receive depends on your distance from the telephone exchange, so those who live closer will likely get a faster connection.
 The age and health of the copper wires providing your connection can also play a part in connection speed.
+ASDL will soon be retired as part of the Big Switch Off, so please ensure that you switch to a fibre broadband service to keep your home Wi-Fi working.

 What is cable broadband?